 Standards of Workmanship in the UK Construction Industry have taken a sharp decline in recent years.
-Now this is a sweeping statement and of course, does include every trades person.
+Now this is a sweeping statement and of course, does not include every trades person.
 This article is a general view on the construction industry.
 If you have read my posts, you will realise I am the greatest admirer of skilled men/women in the industry.
 Over the years I am have been blown away by the levels of workmanship on some of the varying projects I have worked on.

 Now, this article is of course, not aimed at those dedicated professionals that have earned the right to call themselves a Tradesman/woman, this is aimed at the “chancers” that are infesting the industry I love.
 One of the issues is that training organisations are throwing out NVQ`s like sweets.
 How can someone even contemplate calling themselves skilled after training for 1 day a week over 2 years, without any relevant work experience.
 It is shocking how we have got to this point!

 Now we all hear people saying that “standards were much higher when I was young” This in general, is very true.
 If I produced some of the standards of work i see on a daily basis at work, when I was young, there would have only been one consequence.
 As I was being ejected from the site, I would have heard things like…

 - “Do you realise people are paying good money for this building”

 Now when I think back 30 years to my apprenticeship, I can think of the two things that made me become a good tradesman.
 The ability to listen and respect for my elders.
 This may sound like some old bloke reminiscing about the old days, but your wrong.
 I do look back with great fondness and admiration for those people who trained me.
 They were highly skilled and very respectful of their chosen skill.